uvarc/rc-learning/content/notes/slurm-from-cli/section2.md

 **Exercise 2**

-Use FastX or Open OnDemand or the command line to create a new folder under your home directory.
+Use FastX or Open OnDemand or the command line to create a new folder under your scratch directory.
 Practice changing into and out of it.

 Use FastX and Caja to navigate to your `/scratch` directory.
 To get there, click `Go` in the Caja menu.
 A textbox will open.
 Be sure that "search for files" is unchecked.
 Erase whatever is in the textbox and type `/scratch/mst3k` (substituting your own user ID).
 Still in FastX, open a terminal (the black box, or in the System Tools menu) and navigate to your new scratch folder.